How to survive the weekend camping with a toddler

 We did it.
-We survived camping with our one-and-a-half year old last summer, and we’re ready for round two: camping with a two-and-a-half year old this year.
+We survived tent camping with our one-and-a-half year old last summer, and we’re ready for round two: camping with a two-and-a-half-year-old this year.

 Truth be told, it wasn’t easy.
 Is anything with a two-something?
 But it wasn’t that bad, either.
 Fortunately, prior to camping, I did a little online digging in search of some tips for taking a toddler camping and found a few that came in pretty handy.

 The biggest advice I can give as a result of our experience is this: take it all in stride.
 It kind of goes without saying with this age group, but it is extra important to remember when embarking on such an adventure.
 Your toddler WILL get dirty.
-It WILL take you several hours and all of your toddler entertainment tricks to set up camp.
-And you WILL wish that you had ten arms and eyes in the back of your head.
+It WILL take you a bit of time not to mention ALL of your toddler entertainment tricks to set up camp.
+And you WILL wish that you had ten arms plus eyes in the back of your head.
 But don’t lose site of the prize: a precious collection of memories for your children to carry with them the rest of their lives.
+You too.

-Here are some tricks that worked for us – two adults with a one-and-a-half year old and a four year old in a four-person tent – as well as some tips from other camping moms:
+Here are some tricks that worked for us – two adults with a one-and-a-half year old and a four-year-old in a four-person tent – as well as some tips from other camping parents:

 - Invest in glow sticks.
 Lots of them.
 Not only do kids love them, but they double as a tracking device because you can see where your kids are as the night falls.